VladGan/sensat/README.md

 There is a pagination, because if you load the whole data file on the page it will lag.

 The design is simple since there were no requirements design-wise.
+Also, I didn't do much with responsiveness and cross-browser compatibility (I was using Chrome) in order to not put too much time into it.

 I added a simple test, it can be run using
 `npm test`